Read This First

 Prompt 2: While introducing the new explanation that the brain could be the cause of seizures created doubt about the widely-accepted supernatural explanation, it was not until experiments demonstrated that neuronal treatments directly reduced seizures that the new explanation was slowly accepted.
 Elaborate on the human psychology behind this.

-The anchors here are Seizures were once thought to be caused by demons or evil spirits, A Historical Journey of Understanding Seizures, and While introducing the new explanation that the brain could be the.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Seizures were once thought to be caused by demons or evil spirits, A Historical Journey of Understanding Seizures, and While introducing the new explanation that the brain could be the in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 This middle step prepares i don’t know.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.

-The added reasoning insight is that Seizures should train a transferable habit.
-If the reader cannot use the central distinction in a neighboring case, the answer has not yet become practical rationality.
+The real test of Seizures is whether it trains a transferable habit.
+If the reader cannot use the central distinction in a neighboring case, the page has not yet become practical rationality.

 This theory suggests that people experience discomfort when holding two conflicting beliefs simultaneously.
 For centuries, seizures were attributed to supernatural causes, deeply intertwined with cultural and religious beliefs.
 The introduction of a naturalistic explanation—that seizures originate in the brain—created a conflict with existing beliefs.
 Accepting this new explanation required individuals to resolve this dissonance, often a gradual process involving reevaluation of old beliefs in light of new evidence.